An Online Master of Business Administration (MBA) is your passport into the business world.

 Executive vs. Accelerated MBA

 Executive MBAs are designed for mid- to senior-level management and most of the time require at least one on-campus visit.
 They are almost always offered on a part-time basis as it is assumed that the student is a working student and therefore must study at a slower pace.
 Admission into these programs is more difficult as most programs require that students in the Executive MBA program be working in the business field.
 Courses are designed to help enhance your current job performance and require real-world scenarios to accurately complete the degree.
-For a list of some of the top executive online MBA programs, visit this link.
+Check out our list of the top online executive MBA programs for more information.

 An accelerated MBA degree is almost the opposite of an executive degree.
 An accelerated degree would be extremely difficult for the working adult, but it is a great option for the motivated student who doesn’t have work or family responsibilities.
 Accelerated MBA degrees are usually offered online and can be completed in as little as ten to fifteen months.
 They are a great way to save money and get out into the job field quickly.
 For more information about some of the fastest online MBA programs, check out this article.